 Noodle Incident: There are many, since the book is written as if the reader survived the events, and these are assumed to be (in)famous events everyone knows about.

-Particularly chilling references are given to battles like "Black Hills" (where the Americans first destroyed rebellion strongholds—it's implied these were the ones that split away due to the massive, and harsh, shifts in Government the US had to undergo—normal Americans, mind you) and "Zhitomir" (where the Ukrainian government apparently tried and failed to use nerve gas to stop the zombies).
+Particularly chilling references are given to battles like "Black Hills" (where the Americans first destroyed rebellion strongholds—it's implied these were the ones that split away due to the massive, and harsh, shifts in Government the US had to undergo, not the typical far-left/far-right strongholds that would pop up - basically, normal Americans).
 Other references appear to be this until they are elaborated on later in the book.
 For example the "Battle of Yonkers" and the "South African war plan" are mentioned in passing since early in the story, so when the chapters finally arrive that start with characters stating that their interview will give an eye-witness account of Yonkers, or the details of the South African (Redeker) plan, you're filled with dread at what they're about to reveal.

 China Lake Weapons Research Facility is mentioned in passing several times.
 Aside from a high suicide rate and an unusual amount of Section 8s (psychological discharges), it's for the best we don't know what, in the words of Todd Wanio, "those sick fucks" were doing.